Azure/bicep-types-az/generated/signalr/microsoft.signalrservice/2025-01-01-preview/types.md

 ### ThrottleByJwtCustomClaimRule
 #### Properties
 * **claimName**: string (Required): The name of the claim in the JWT token.
 The client connection with the same claim value will be aggregated.
 If the claim is not found in the token, the connection will be allowed.
-* **maxCount**: int {minValue: 0, maxValue: 2147483647}: Maximum connection count allowed for the same Jwt claim value.
+* **maxCount**: int: Maximum connection count allowed for the same Jwt claim value.
 Clients with the same Jwt claim will get rejected if the connection count exceeds this value.
 Default value is 20.
 * **type**: 'ThrottleByJwtCustomClaimRule' (Required)

 ### ThrottleByJwtSignatureRule
 #### Properties
-* **maxCount**: int {minValue: 0, maxValue: 2147483647}: Maximum connection count allowed for the same JWT signature.
+* **maxCount**: int: Maximum connection count allowed for the same JWT signature.
 Clients with the same JWT signature will get rejected if the connection count exceeds this value.
 Default value is 20.
 * **type**: 'ThrottleByJwtSignatureRule' (Required)

 ### ThrottleByUserIdRule
 #### Properties
-* **maxCount**: int {minValue: 0, maxValue: 2147483647}: Maximum connection count allowed for the same user ID.
+* **maxCount**: int: Maximum connection count allowed for the same user ID.
 Clients with the same user ID will get rejected if the connection count exceeds this value.
 Default value is 20.
 * **type**: 'ThrottleByUserIdRule' (Required)